hongxinli/Dijit-Tree-CheckBox/Store.md

 <h2 id="the-memory-store">The Memory Store</h2>

-The **cbtree/store/Memory** store is a simple in-memory store similar to the dojo/store/Memory store with the following extensions:
+The **cbtree/store/Memory** store is a simple in-memory store similar to the dojo/store/Memory store with the following enhancements:

 1. Loading data using a Universal Resource Location (URL).
 2. Allow for pre-processing of loaded data using custom [data handlers](#data-handlers).